geoffrich/seattlejs-slides-2023/slides.md

 - Encouraging the use of links and forms matter
     - The average dev won’t do everything that goes into `use:enhance` if they had to set it up themselves
-    - And that’s not to shame them — the average dev needs to get shit done!
+    - And that’s not to shame them —  but by making this the conventional, default way we set them up for success -->
--->

 ---